emaphp/eMapper/README.md

 <br/>
 #####SQLite

 Most RDBMS provide a way to keep reference integrity through some event/trigger facility.
 This is not the case for SQLite.
-In order to keep reference integrity 2 special annotations are provided: @Cascade and @Nullable.
+In order to keep reference integrity 2 special annotations are provided: *@Cascade* and *@Nullable*.
 This example illustrates the relationship between the *User* and *Profile* class.

 ```php
 namespace Acme;